 Edvard Moser

-Family: May-Britt and Edvard Moser are married with two daughters
+• Family: May-Britt and Edvard Moser are today divorced and have two daughters together